luxfhe/docs/cofhe/docs/devdocs/cofhejs/permits-management.md

 # Permits Management

-Permits are a crucial security mechanism in Fhenix that allow users to authenticate themselves when accessing encrypted data through off-chain operations like `sealoutput` and `decrypt`.
+Permits are a crucial security mechanism in luxfhe that allow users to authenticate themselves when accessing encrypted data through off-chain operations like `sealoutput` and `decrypt`.
 These operations are exposed and handled by `cofhejs`.

 ## Quick Start